 We do not have our own manufacturing capabilities, except with respect to limited amounts of active pharmaceutical ingredients needed for preclinical development.
-In the past we have relied on third-party manufacturers for supply of active pharmaceutical ingredients, and we expect that in the future we will rely on such manufacturers for supply of ingredients that will be used in clinical trials of our product candidates that we are developing ourselves.
-Manufacturing for each of our two lead product candidates, namely paritaprevir and ABT-493 are being conducted by AbbVie.
+In the past, we have relied on third-party manufacturers for supply of active pharmaceutical ingredients, and we expect that in the future we will rely on such manufacturers for the supply of ingredients that will be used in clinical trials of our product candidates that we are developing ourselves.
+Manufacturing for paritaprevir and glecaprevir are conducted by AbbVie.
 We do not expect to establish our own manufacturing facilities and we will continue to rely on third-party manufacturers to produce commercial quantities of any product candidates that we commercialize ourselves.
 We believe that all of the materials required for the manufacture of those product candidates could be obtained from more than one source.